 No PWSF tower shall bear any signs, displays or advertisements of any kind except as may be required by law.

 PWSF towers shall be constructed, finished or painted so as to minimize their visual impact on the landscape.

+State-authorized modifications to existing towers shall not exceed 10% of a structural change.

 PWSF equipment and PWSF equipment compound.
 All PWSF equipment shall be housed within a PWSF equipment compound, consistent with the following requirements: